-Each UVN spectrometer contains LEDs to illuminate the detectors directly.
+Each spectrometer contains LEDs to illuminate the detectors directly.
 These detector LEDs (DLEDs) are used for calibration and performance monitoring purposes.
-The DLEDs emit green light with a wavelength of 570 nm.
+The DLEDs for the UVN emit green light with a wavelength of $570\pm20\,\mathrm{nm}$ .
 The response of the individual UVN detectors to the DLED is not identical, as the optical coatings differ per spectrometer.
+The DLEDs for the UVN spectrometers are located off-axis between the lenses L1 and L2.
+Due to the graded coating in the UV spectrometer 2 LEDs are used.
+The UVIS and NIR spectrometers have on LED each.
+The SWIR spectrometer contains two LEDs with a wavelength of about 2200 nm at 200 K. The LEDs are located on the co-registration tube pointing at the input output face of the immersed grating.